wiretap-retro/A2000-USB-Keyboard-Adapter-RP2040/README.md

 * Reset is initiated by Left Ctrl + Left Win + Right Win (CTRL + AMIGA + AMIGA)

 ## Miscellaneous
 This board is provided as-is and open source.
-It does not provide firmware and relies on a different project as linked above.
-This specific project is untested.
+This project is tested and working.
+It does not provide firmware and relies on a different project for the firmware as linked above.
 Review the design and build/test at your own risk.
 If you plan to sell this board, firmware is per the license at: https://github.com/borb/amigahid-pico/

 ## Revisions